One of These Doors Is Not Like the Other

 - In the sequel, the way through Gaia Rock is not because the doors are any different from each other, but a plant in the middle of the room shows the right direction if you use Growth on it.

-- The Secret of Monkey Island has a type 4 scenario.
+- The Secret Of Monkey Island has a type 4 scenario.
 You have to follow the shopkeeper to find the path to the Sword Master's house; fortunately, the shopkeeper is sweet on the Sword Master, and will go out to see her as many times as you ask, even though she always tells him to get lost.
-Subsequent visits to the forest will take you directly to her house.
+Her house is added to the map screen afterwards, saving you the trouble for subsequent visits.

 Can you tell which door is not like the other?
 By the time I finish this article?